amadeus4dev/developer-guides/docs/sdks/java-sdk.md

             .build();
 ```

-Finally call the API and print out the first result of the .
-This call will retrieve the best offers departuring from Madrid as of today.
+Finally call the API and print out the first result.
+This call will retrieve the best offers for today's departures from Madrid.
 See how the `get` method of `flightDestinations` object returns a list of `FlightDestination` objects:

 ```java
 FlightDestination[] flightDestinations = amadeus.shopping.flightDestinations.get(